-6.6.5.
+6.6.6.
 Starting the Shear after Changing or Turning the Blades

-Before starting the Shear ensure the Blade Guard is in place and correctly positioned.
+Before starting the Shear ensure the Blade Guard has been replaced and correctly positioned.

 Never operate the machine with the Blade Guard Removed

 On starting up the Shear the Top Jaw will automatically return to the Open position.
 On first closing of the Jaws exercise a slow controlled approach speed and ensure no hard contact of Blades exist.
 Rectify if hard contact occurs.